kimiashadkami/paid-vs-free-apps/README.md

-# paid-vs-free-apps
-Comparing free v.s. paid Android applications on Google Play Store
+# To Pay or Not to Pay?
+Comparing Free v.s.
+Paid Android Applications on Google Play Store